AxlAlm/adb/README.md

 ## Features

-- event sourcing db allowing to append and read event from streams
-- simple cli for db interaction
+- schema
+- mutations (add)
+- queries
+- transaction
-- queries and mutations in datalog
+- language for defining schema, mutation, queries and transactions

-### limitation

-- only in memory
+- cli to interact with db

 ### future extensions

-- data backups on disk (WAL file(?))
-- reads/writes to/from disk
+- reads/writes to/from disk (i.e. not just in memory)
+- backups (WAL file(?))
 - generated code for type safe and easy interaction with
 - live projections and read models